quinn/dataq/docs/LIFECYCLE.md

 An extract request contains a `Kind` that has meaning to plugin.
 Fields:
 * Hash: the content address of the object responsible for creating the Extract.
 Should reference either a `Permanode` or content linked to an `ExtractResponse`.
 * Kind: the operation to be performed that will produce a piece of data.
+* Metadata: any data necessary to perform the operation

 *example*